na-na-hi/renget/archive/2ia7a.md

 Observations: No comment

 Name: Tsunomaki Watame
-Ability: A lamb's respite
+Ability: "A lamb's respite"
 Description: Tsunomaki Watame is a Sheep-Kemono with the ability to sing a lullaby which puts people to sleep and heals their non-lethal injuries.
 She's a pacifist and is happy to cooperate as long as she's helping.
 She can also talk to other sheep, so she's allowed to do work on rural areas as a sheep herder
-Danger Level: Non-combatant
+Danger Level: Non-combatant (F)
 Observations: Tsunomaki Watame likes Potato chips.
 If it were necessary to dispose of her, we ask for it to be humanitarian and painless.

 Name: Himemori Luna
-Ability: The court of the Queen
+Ability: "The court of the Queen"
 Description: Himemori Luna is a highschooler who has the ability to summon living armors that act as servants.
 She's fully convinced she's royalty and can be haughty, but since the powers of the armors are heavily limited and she's phisically frail, she is allowed to live her normal life as long as she's monitored.
 She was put on the same highschool as Oozora Subaru to simplify the vigilance
 Danger Level: F
 Observations: The armors are extremely resilent ,but they are slow and take time to reform if they are destroyed.
 Sniper death or Poison are viable countermeasures

 Name: Amane Kanata
-Ability: Theophany
+Ability: "Theophany"
 Description: Amane Kanata is an Angel.
 She descended into the human world with the intent of learning more about humanity and decide if we are to be punished.
 After a few years, she has decided we are still on our infancy, and as such our judgement will be postponed.
 She's an inmortal being that can produce small miracles.
 As long as she's here, the hand of heaven will not descend
 Danger Level: S
 Observations: If Amane Kanata were to fall, God-Killing weapons should in theory suffice.
 After that, protocol ''Last Trumpet'' should be enacted.